ropensci/roweb3/content/blog/2024-08-20-git-tricks/index.md

 [git-con-la-terminal](https://www.youtube.com/playlist?list=PLvgdJdJDL-APwLSt89PJgI72UGVNUjOKl)
 (in Spanish).

 What are your favorite Git tricks?
+Why not blogging about that?